LimoDerEchte/NoteCompanion/README.md

 <h3>Chemical Reaction Editor</h3>
 You can write chemical components using a string like 3 H2O^2+ => 3 H<sub>2</sub>O<sup>2+</sup><br>
 If you use --> a big line to the right will appear.
-This is also the center of alignment.<br>
+This is also the center of alignment.<br><br>

 Rules:
 - A number in front of a letter is written like a letter.